Here Comes Honey Boo Boo

-Here Comes Honey Boo Boo was an American reality television series that aired on TLC featuring the family of child beauty pageant contestant Alana "Honey Boo Boo" Thompson.
+Here Comes Honey Boo Boo is an American reality television series that aired on TLC featuring the family of child beauty pageant contestant Alana "Honey Boo Boo" Thompson.
 The show premiered on August 8, 2012, and ended on August 14, 2014.
 Thompson and her family originally rose to fame on TLC's reality series Toddlers & Tiaras.
 The show's name comes from a taunt that Alana hurled at another pageant contestant during her debut in Toddlers and Tiaras, but a sweeping misinterpretation from the general public resulted in Alana being referred to as "Honey Boo Boo Child" instead.
-The show revolves around Alana "Honey Boo Boo" Thompson and her family's adventures in the town of McIntyre, Georgia.
+The show revolves around Alana "Honey Boo Boo" Thompson and her family's life in the town of McIntyre, Georgia.
 The reality series received predominantly negative reviews from television critics during its run.

 On October 24, 2014, TLC cancelled the series after four seasons when cast member June "Mama June" Shannon was seen with Mark Anthony McDaniel, a man who served 10 years in prison after being convicted of aggravated child molestation in 2004 and who is a registered sex offender.
 This prompted Shannon to admit to Entertainment Tonight that the father of her daughter Lauryn "Pumpkin" Shannon was not McDaniel as previously stated, but Michael Anthony Ford, another convicted sex offender who served time for sexual exploitation of minors after being caught on To Catch a Predator in 2005.
 A number of episodes had already been taped for a fifth season, but none were released until TLC aired four of them as the two-hour special Here Comes Honey Boo Boo: The Lost Episodes on April 21, 2017.

 Cast and premise

-Besides Alana, who was six years old when the first season was filmed, the show features her stay-at-home mother June "Mama June" Shannon; her father Mike "Sugar Bear" Thompson, a chalk miner; and her three sisters: Lauryn "Pumpkin" Shannon, Jessica "Chubbs" Shannon, and Anna "Chickadee" Shannon (now Anna Cardwell).
+Besides Alana, who was six years old when the first season was filmed, the show features her stay-at-home mother June "Mama June" Shannon; her father Mike "Sugar Bear" Thompson, a chalk miner; and her three sisters: Lauryn "Pumpkin" Shannon, Jessica "Chubbs" Shannon, and Anna "Chickadee" Shannon (later Anna Cardwell).
 Anna Shannon gave birth to daughter Kaitlyn Cardwell in the first-season finale.

 The first season of Here Comes Honey Boo Boo aired from August 8 to October 26, 2012, and was followed by four specials airing in early 2013.
 In September 2012, Here Comes Honey Boo Boo was renewed for a second season.
 The second season debuted July 17, 2013, and concluded on September 11, 2013.
 The second season featured preparations for the wedding/"commitment ceremony" of June Shannon and Mike Thompson.
-For the second-season premiere, TLC distributed "Watch 'N' Sniff" cards, allowing viewers to release scents correlating with specific scenes.
+For the second-season premiere, TLC distributed "Watch 'N' Sniff" cards, allowing viewers to release scents associated with specific scenes.

 On September 20, 2013, it was announced that TLC had ordered a twelve-episode third season and three specials.
-The third season premiered on January 16, 2014, and concluded on March 6, 2014.
+The third season premiered on January 16, 2014.